currovallejo/Graph-Colouring-Problem-ILP-Dsatur-ACO/README.md

 # GRAPH COLOURING PROBLEM

-This repository contains my solution to the **Graph Colouring Problem**, developed as part of a selection process.
+This repository contains my solution to the **Graph Colouring Problem**, developed as part of a selection process done in november 2024.

 ## Problem Description